Scalar extension Hopf algebroids

 \subsubsection{Equality of the two symmetric Hopf algebroids}

-Let $(L,\btr,\rho)$ and $(R,\btl, \lambda)$ be braided commutative Yetter-Drinfeld module algebras compatible via $\theta$ as in the assumptions of the previous Theorem \ref{barPhi}.
+Let $(L,\btr,\rho)$ and $(R,\btl, \lambda)$ be braided commutative Yetter--Drinfeld module algebras compatible via $\theta$ as in the assumptions of the previous Theorem \ref{barPhi}.
 Then, by this theorem, a symmetric Hopf algebroid structure is defined on $L\sharp H \cong H\sharp R$ via isomorphism $\bar\Psi$.
-Now, for a map $\phi:= \epsilon_R \circ \alpha_L$ in this Hopf algebroid, one would expect that the Yetter-Drinfeld mo\-du\-le algebras are compatible also via $\phi$ and that the corresponding symmetric Hopf algebroid from Theorem \ref{HAHA}, defined by using isomorphism $\Psi$, is equal to the Hopf algebroid in the previous theorem, with $\bar\Psi = \Psi^{-1}$.
+Now, for a map $\phi:= \epsilon_R \circ \alpha_L$ in this Hopf algebroid, one would expect that the Yetter--Drinfeld mo\-du\-le algebras are compatible also via $\phi$ and that the corresponding symmetric Hopf algebroid from Theorem \ref{HAHA}, defined by using isomorphism $\Psi$, is equal to the Hopf algebroid in the previous theorem, with $\bar\Psi = \Psi^{-1}$.
 This is true.
 It is proven in the next theorem.

 \begin{theorem} Let $H$ be a Hopf algebra with an antipode $S$.
-Let $(L, \btr, \rho)$ and $(R,\btl, \lambda)$ be a left-right and a right-left braided commutative Yetter-Drinfeld $H$-module algebras. \begin{enumerate}
+Let $(L, \btr, \rho)$ and $(R,\btl, \lambda)$ be a left-right and a right-left braided commutative Yetter--Drinfeld $H$-module algebras. \begin{enumerate}